A Cubic Regularization Approach for Finding Local Minimax Points in Nonconvex Minimax Optimization: Introduction

-\textbf{Deterministic GDA algorithms:} \cite{yang2020global} studied an alternating gradient descent-ascent (AGDA) algorithm in which the gradient ascent step uses the current variable $x_{t+1}$ instead of $x_t$. \cite{xu2020unified} studied an alternating gradient projection algorithm which applies $\ell_2$ regularizer to the local objective function of GDA followed by projection onto the constraint sets. \cite{daskalakis2018limit,mokhtari2020unified,zhang2020suboptimality} analyzed optimistic gradient descent-ascent (OGDA). \cite{mokhtari2020unified} also studied an extra-gradient algorithm which applies two-step GDA in each iteration. \cite{nouiehed2019solving} studied multi-step GDA where multiple gradient ascent steps are performed, and they also studied the momentum-accelerated version. \cite{cherukuri2017saddle,daskalakis2018limit,jin2019local} studied GDA in continuous time dynamics using differential equations. \cite{adolphs2019local} analyzed a second-order variant of the GDA algorithm.
-In a concurrent work \cite{luo2021finding}, the authors proposed a Minimax Cubic-Newton algorithm that is similar to our Cubic-GDA but adopts a different output rule.
-Specifically, in iteration $t$, they terminate the algorithm based on the current increment $\|s_{t+1}\|$.
-As a comparison, our Algorithm \ref{algo: prox-minimax} terminates the algorithm based on $\|s_t\|\vee \|s_{t+1}\|$.
-This output rule is critical to develop the practical and adaptive sub-sampling scheme for our stochastic Cubic-GDA.
-Moreover, we also develop a stochastic version of Cubic-GDA and analyze its sample complexity.
+\textbf{Deterministic \red{first-order} GDA algorithms:} \cite{yang2020global} studied an alternating gradient descent-ascent (AGDA) algorithm in which the gradient ascent step uses the current variable $x_{t+1}$ instead of $x_t$. \cite{xu2023unified} studied an alternating gradient projection algorithm which applies $\ell_2$ regularizer to the local objective function of GDA followed by projection onto the constraint sets. \cite{daskalakis2018limit,mokhtari2020unified,zhang2020suboptimality} analyzed optimistic gradient descent-ascent (OGDA). \cite{mokhtari2020unified} also studied an extra-gradient (EG) algorithm which applies two-step GDA in each iteration. \cite{nouiehed2019solving} studied multi-step GDA where multiple gradient ascent steps are performed, and they also studied the momentum-accelerated version. \cite{cherukuri2017saddle,daskalakis2018limit,jin2019local} studied GDA in continuous time dynamics using differential equations. \red{All the above works study first-order algorithms for minimax optimization that either only converge to only stationary points or have restrictive geometric requirements on $f(\cdot,y)$ such as strong convexity, convexity or Polyak {\L}ojasiewicz (PL) geometry, as shown in \Cref{table:order1} above.}